Underleaf Logo

 • Draft and outline in Google Docs (fast iteration, easy sharing)

-• Move to LaTeX/Overleaf for final formatting when you're ready to submit
+• Move to LaTeX for final formatting when you're ready to submit

 • Use Pandoc to convert between formats when needed